Keywords: quasars, ejection phenomena in galaxies, discordant redshifts, Doppler effect, galactic clusters, intergalactic fields, Halton Arp

 As with all the web pages on the Living Cosmos web site, this web page is a fully referenced work, and is only a portion of the factual, empirical support for the ideas presented.
 However, these references are not included on this web page, but are included in the book, The Vital Vastness.
 Because this book is just published the full scope and references could not be presented.
 An attempt will be made to address queries, but not all queries can be answered.
 The plates that are mentioned in the excerpts are not included, but maybe included at a later time.
 Excerpts are presented here as indented paragraphs, and those lines appearing with quotes are from some of the cited references.

-You don't pay more, we just get a commission -- Click here for more advertisers.
+Click here for more advertisers.

 The topic of quasars as ejection phenomena from galaxies, and redshifts as intrinsic components of quasars, rather than indicators of distance and velocity, has been controversial since it was proposed three decades ago.
 In fact, the originator of the theory, Dr. Halton Arp, was basically black-listed and even prevented from using telescope time.
 Things had gotten so out of hand in the United States, he had to move to Germany to continue his research.
 For information and links on this topic see the internet resources at the bottom of this page. .